All Products

 ApsaraDB RDS:Set a point-in-time protection policy

-ApsaraDB RDS for MySQL supports point-in-time protection.
-On the backup policy page, you can turn on the Point-in-time Recovery switch and configure the log backup retention period.
-The system retains backup sets based on the association between full backups and log backups.
-This ensures that you can perform a point-in-time recovery (PITR) within the specified time range.
+Point-in-time protection for ApsaraDB RDS for MySQL guarantees that you can recover data to any point in time within a specified recovery window.
+To configure the guaranteed recovery window, turn on the Point-in-time Recovery switch on the backup policy page and set the log backup retention period.
+The system retains backup sets based on the association between full backups and log backups to make sure PITR is always available within the specified time range.

 How it works

-Traditional backup logic retains backup sets based on the backup cycle.
-Even when the backup process and backup set retention are functioning correctly, the point-in-time recovery window is often shorter than the log retention period.
-This window varies based on the interval between full backups and the backup set retention period.
-Additionally, if issues such as backup delays or failures occur, the recovery window is more difficult to guarantee.
+Traditional backup retains backup sets based on the backup cycle.
+Even when backups complete on schedule, the actual recovery window is often shorter than the log retention period because it depends on the interval between full backups and the backup set retention period.
+If full backups fail or are delayed, the recovery window shrinks further.

 Note